WordPress is an open source content management system (CMS) that has been available since 2003.

 Building an eCommerce store with Shopify can be done for no expense whatsoever.
 Using the 14-day free trial, you’ll be able to experiment with the platform’s extensive features and decide whether or not Shopify is something that you want to continue using.

-If you do want to commit to the eCommerce platform, then you’ll have a few different paid plan choices.
-These are Basic Shopify, Shopify, and Advanced Shopify.
-As you go up the pricing ladder, you’ll have access to more functions, and also benefit from reduced fees for every sale.
+These are Basic Shopify, Shopify and Advanced Shopify.
+As you go up the pricing ladder, you’ll have access to more functions and also benefit from reduced fees for every sale.

-Customisation-wise, Shopify offers more than enough options to craft a unique and exciting storefront.
+Customisation wise, Shopify offers more than enough options to craft a unique and exciting storefront.

 There are only 9 free themes available, but you can make a range of adjustments to separate your site from the rest.
-You can also choose to invest in one of the 64 paid themes if you’d like something a little bit more special.

-It’s clear that the Shopify developers have put a lot of effort into developing these aspects of the platform, and it has definitely paid off.
+It’s clear that the Shopify developers have put a lot of effort into developing these aspects of the platform and it has definitely paid off.

 Although Shopify might fall behind WordPress when it comes to flexibility, if you’re building a strictly eCommerce store then you’re not going to need all of the extras that WordPress offers.
-Shopify gives you everything you could possibly need for selling online, without distracting you or making things too complicated.

 Pros: